 19. “Rock Candy” by Montrose

-Montrose is an American hard rock band.
-They have been in the music business since 1973 to now – with the occasional hiatus, and they do occasional shows now).
-Their song “Rock Candy” is about a girl and they are comparing her to “rock candy”.
-The lyrics are used to imply that she’s hard on the outside but sweet on the inside.
+“Rock Candy” is about a girl and they are comparing her to “rock candy” because of her resilience.
+The lyrics are also used to imply that she’s hard on the outside but sweet on the inside.

 20. “Hard Candy” by Counting Crows

 Counting Crows, an American rock band, is well known for alternative rock and pop-rock.
 Their song “Hard Candy” is an ode to the old times.
-This song talks about how nostalgia is just an illusion and stuff is just bland – like hard candy.
+It talks about how love and memories can be both sweet and sad, like hard candy.
+It’s a bittersweet feeling that brings back longing and nostalgia.

 Conclusion